silverorange/so-retreat-charts/README.md

 ### Android Releases

 This data comes from the release history and current release information in the Google Play Console.
-Data is collected manually from the console for RAP apps in both Hippo Education and EM:RAP organizations.
+Data is collected manually from the console for apps in the EM:RAP organization.

+We stopped releasing the Hippo apps as of March 2022 with the inclusion of Peds RAP.

 ### iOS Releases

 This data comes from the release history in the Apple App Connect console.
-Data is collected manually from the console for RAP apps in both Hippo Education and EM:RAP organizations.
+Data is collected manually from the console for apps in the EM:RAP organization.

 We stopped releasing the Hippo apps as of March 2022 with the inclusion of Peds RAP.